PavithraNavaneeth/petstore/README.md

 - Make sure you have installed all necessary Java in your system
 - To install the dependency run following command from IDE terminal: mvn clean install -Dmaven.test.skip=true
 - To run the tests run following command from IDE terminal: mvn test
+- Same commands can be run outside the IDE as well.
+Open command prompt or terminal, get into the project folder and run mvn commands listed above.

 ### Notes
 I have created the tests in specific order to run with data accordingly.